 Industries use chilling solutions for a wide variety of settings.
 But every chiller cannot serve the same purpose.
-There are several types of chillers in the market, all designed for a specific set of settings.

 We at Tempcon have 9 different chiller types, each with different specifications.
-We’ll check all of those in detail in this article.
-But before we begin, let us introduce you to industrial chillers in general.

 Introduction to Industrial Chillers